forcepusher/com.bananaparty.arch/README.md

 See minimum required Unity version in the `package.json` file.

 ### Cheatsheet:
-Coming soon, still working on it.
+1. Need "FindObjectOfType"?
+Use the ReferenceAsset.
+	- First create a new class inheriting ReferenceAsset/<YourClass/> to create a ScriptableObject reference holder.
+	- Then create a new class inheriting ReferenceSource/<YourClass/>, it's a script for populating the reference holder.
+	- Drag and drop ReferenceSource script besides your component, create ReferenceAsset SO and put it in the script.
+	- Create an Inspector reference to your ReferenceAsset from the MonoBehavior script that requires it.
+2. Need "FindObjectOfTypeAll"?
+Use the ReferenceListAsset.
+	- Follow the same steps as with FindObjectOfType, but use an ReferenceListAsset/<YourClass/>.
+3. Need "SceneContext Container"?
+Use the ReferenceAsset.
+	- Follow the same steps as with FindObjectOfType.
-1. Need a "GlobalContext Container"?
-Use the "GlobalContext" scriptable object.
+4. Need "GlobalContext Container"?
+Use the GlobalPrefabAsset.
-    - Put a prefab you need inside it.
+    - Create the GlobalPrefabAsset SO and put a prefab with scripts and/or singletons you need inside it.
+	- Then follow FindObjectOfType steps within a prefab.
-2. Need to use a "MessagePipe Event"?
-Use the "EventStreamAsset" scriptable object.
+5. Need to use a "MessagePipe Event"?
+Use the EventHubAsset.
+	- Create a new class inheriting EventHubAsset/<YourEventPayloadClass/> to create an EventHub ScriptableObject.
+	- Reference it in your MonoBehavior scripts just like you would with ReferenceAsset.
+	- Subscribe to it to receive events in the EventQueue that Subscribe method returns.
-	- Fan-out event design to prevent spaghetti because of control flow inversion.
-	- Initially made for Behavior Trees as a clean way to react on incoming events.
+	- Be aware that you have to invoke EventQueue reading yourself.
+This Fan-out event design is used to prevent control flow inversion spaghetti.
+Initially it was made for Behavior Trees as a clean way to react on incoming events.

-### How to use:
-1. Create YourClassRegistry class inheriting ObjectRegistry\<YourClass\> with CreateAssetMenu attribute.
-Create the SO asset.
-	- This is basically your container for just one reference.
-It also works with Interfaces.
-2. Create YourClassEntry script inheriting ObjectEntry\<YourClass\>.
-Put this script into a GameObject containing YourClass.
-	- This script is going to populate the Registry you created with a reference.
-	- Alternatively, you can populate the Registry yourself without this helper script.
-3. Add YourClassRegistry inspector reference field in any script and gather the reference via GetEntry method.
-   	- Done!
-It didn't have to be as bloated as an entire framework, right?
+	- If you want a classic event with inverted control flow; I don't wanna hear it, roll your own via ReferenceAsset.
+6. Bonus: Use a SceneReference for drag-and-drop integration of the Unity Scene asset.

 ### Common Misconceptions:
-- ScriptableObjects are not statics, it's an asset reference.
-You can create multiple instances of same type.
+- ScriptableObjects are not static; they are asset references.
+You can create multiple instances of the same type.
 - Interfaces are fully supported for creating test mocks for integration/unit tests.
 Made with trunk-based development in mind.